 The mission of the Department is to contribute to the scientific study of human communication and its disorders, to educate students regarding the relevant knowledge and skills necessary for clinical and research endeavors in the field, and to provide service to the university, community, state, and beyond.
-Our SLHS Strategic Plan is directed toward achieving and maintaining excellence in research, teaching, and service as expressed in the goals listed below.

 - To provide high quality education in speech, language, and hearing sciences

 - To prepare students to succeed in a variety of careers through the application of critical thinking and written and oral communication skills

 - To prepare students to interact respectfully with people with disabilities/disabled people and treat those with communication disorders with empathy